Rhaphidophoridae: Ecology

 The group known as "sand treaders" is restricted to sand dunes, and are adapted to live in this environment.
 They are active only at night, and spend the day burrowed into the sand to minimize water loss.
 In the large sand dunes of California and Utah, they serve as food for scorpions and at least one specialized bird, LeConte's thrasher (Toxostoma lecontei).
 The thrasher roams the dunes looking for the tell-tale debris of the diurnal hiding place and excavates the sand treaders (the range of bird is in the Mojave and Colorado Deserts in the U.S.).

 Interactions with humans

 Cave and camel crickets are of little economic importance except as a nuisance in buildings and homes, especially basements.
 They are usually "accidental invaders" that wander in from adjacent areas.
 They may reproduce indoors, and are seen in dark, moist conditions such as a basement, shower, or laundry area, as well as in organic debris (e.g., compost heaps) that serve as food.
 They are fairly common invaders of homes in Hokkaido and other chilly regions in Japan.
-They are called kamado-uma or colloquially benjo korogi (literally, "toilet cricket").
+They are called kamado-uma or colloquially benjo korogi (便所コオロギ, literally, "toilet cricket").

 A representation of a female from the Troglophilus genus has been found engraved on a bison bone in the Cave of the Trois-Frères, showing that they were likely already present around humans, maybe as pets or pests, in caves inhabited by prehistoric populations in the Magdalenian.